Guide to designing off-grid and hybrid solar systems

 The chart above highlights that some battery systems have reduced or limited backup power when operating in backup or emergency supply mode (EPS).
 Depending on the battery used, this can be further limited by the battery capacity and battery output power rating.
 However, several systems & inverters do not have reduced power output in backup mode.
 The dedicated off-grid/hybrid inverters such as the Selectronic SP PRO and Victron Multiplus do not have any such limitations.

-2. Inverter Charge ratings
+3. Inverter Charge Rating

 The battery inverter max charge rating, measured in Amps, needs to be considered to ensure the battery bank capacity and inverter are ‘balanced’ correctly.
-Ie. Ensure the inverter-charger has enough charging capacity to enable the battery to reach the absorption charge voltage.
+Ie. In AC-coupled systems, ensure the inverter-charger has enough charging capacity to enable the battery to reach the absorption charge voltage.
 If the battery bank is too large and the inverter charge rating is too small, the battery will not achieve a complete charge cycle.
 This will result in unbalanced cells, poor performance, degradation and possible sulfation (if lead-acid batteries are used).

 Selectronic Inverter spec sheet highlighting the maximum charge rating